 Horticulture Technologies Poised for Uptake

-Karen LeGrand of UC Davis presented this technology flash talk about nethouses for pest management and improved food safety during the Horticulture Research for Development Conference, "Colorful Harvest: From Feeding to Nourishing a Growing World," held March 26-27, 2019 in Washington, D.C.
+Anthony Phan, project analyst for the Horticulture Innovation Lab, presented this technology flash talk about the DryCard™ for measuring dryness and managing the dry chain during the Horticulture Research for Development Conference, "Colorful Harvest: From Feeding to Nourishing a Growing World," held March 26-27, 2019 in Washington, D.C.